Hashimk101/OOP_Project/README.md

 ## 📖 About
 Get ready to dash through a nostalgic side-scrolling platformer inspired by SEGA’s classic Sonic!
 In Sonic Classic Heroes, guide Sonic and friends through procedurally generated levels brimming with loops, ramps, and secrets.
 Collect crystals, outsmart pesky enemies, and race the clock to claim the top spot on the leaderboard.
 ## 🔥Features
->Procedural Map Loader 📍: Levels generated from text-file grids, creating unique tile-based worlds every run.<br>
+>Map Loader 📍: Levels generated from text-file grids, creating unique tile-based worlds every run.<br>
 >Sprite Animation 🎥: Smooth moves for Sonic & co.—walk, jump, fly, and punch with pixel-perfect flair.<br>
 >Collectables: coins for points🪙, crystals for health 💎, and smash breakable walls  for shortcuts.<br>
 > Levels🗺️:<br>